gureryucel/gureryucel.github.io/_pages/trc-parking.md

 - Thickness: 3 mm

 **Mix Design & Testing:**
+- Flow tests were performed according to ASTM C230/C230M–21 for having correct workability for the placement of reinforcements
 - Mix proportions (by weight):
   - Water/Cement: 0.45
   - Sand/Cement: 1.5
   - Plasticizer/Cement: 0.4%
-- Flow tests performed according to ASTM C230/C230M–21 for workability to ensure correct placement of reinforcements

 **Reinforcement Alignments:**
 - Specimens were designed with different fiber orientations: